jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Dependent properties **SHOULD** not be used.
 Write explicit methods for getting or setting property values if necessary instead of get.<property> and set.<property>syntax.

-**Rationale:** Property getters and setters can cause unexpected behaviour because code is run unexpectedly when the property's value is changed or requested.
+**Rationale:** Property getters and setters can cause unexpected behavior because code is run unexpectedly when the property's value is changed or requested.

 ## Nesting Depth